 Figure Supplement 1 Additional TmY15 and CT1 anatomy.

 Figure 3 Synaptic inputs to four T4 subtypes.
-(A) Fraction of the total synaptic connections for eight cell types presynaptic to T4s (see Figure 3 – Figure Supplement 1 for input counts from individual cells).(B) Counts of synaptic inputs to T4s from each class of input neuron from neighbouring columns are shown in the corresponding hexagonal array.
-Only cells contacting T4 with >2 input synapses are shown.
+(A) Counts of synaptic inputs to T4s from each class of input neuron from neighbouring columns are shown in the corresponding hexagonal array.
+Only cells contacting T4 with >2 input synapses are shown (see Figure 3 – Figure Supplement 1 for total synaptic counts).
 Cell types for which individual neurons cannot be unambiguously assigned to single columns are not included.
-Analysis on another set of T4s confirms the results of the Home column T4s (Figure 3 – Figure Supplement 3).
-(C) Angular subtense between weighted anatomical subfield centres for Mi1 paired with four other medulla cell input neurons for the four T4 subtypes.
+Thus, Tm3 cells cannot be assigned to a particular column because they are multicolumnar (Figure 3 – Figure Supplement 2); their actual receptive fields would need to be calculated using not only the synapses onto the T4 dendrites but also their synaptic inputs from upstream input cells in the distal medulla.
+Analysis on another set of T4s confirms the results of the Home column T4s (Figure 3 – Figure Supplement 4).
+(B) Angular subtense between weighted anatomical subfield centres for Mi1 paired with four other medulla cell input neurons for the four T4 subtypes.
 Axes of X and Y show centre-to-centre distances between adjacent columns.
-The plots show considerable spatial displacements, in some cases more than an inter-ommatidial distance (see Figure 3 – Figure Supplement 2 for the limited analyses of Tm3 to Mi1-offset).
-(D) Distributions of synaptic inputs onto T4 dendrites.
+The plots show considerable spatial displacements, in some cases more than an inter-ommatidial distance (see Figure 3 – Figure Supplement 3 for the limited analyses of Tm3 to Mi1-offset).
+(C) Distributions of synaptic inputs onto T4 dendrites.
 Colours of puncta correspond to presynaptic cell types.
 Yellow circles indicate the locations of the axon’s main trunk, relative to which dendrites spread in one of four predominant directions.
 The locations of inputs from Mi9 (red) are spatially segregated from those of Mi4/C3/CT1 (yellow/orange/green).
 Mi1’s inputs (purple) spread between these locations.
-These data are used to compute the anatomical subfield centres in (C).
-(E) Distributions of synaptic inputs from Tm3 and TmY15.
+These data are used to compute the anatomical subfield centres in (B).
+(D) Distributions of synaptic inputs from Tm3 and TmY15.
 Synapses are rather uniformly distributed over the T4 dendrites.
-(F) Distributions of synaptic inputs from T4s in the surrounding columns.
+(E) Distributions of synaptic inputs from T4s in the surrounding columns.
 The T4 subtypes in the Home column (black) each receive input from other T4s (colours) that have the same dendritic branch orientation (i.e. the same preferred direction).
-The retinotopic positions of the presynaptic T4s appear to be shifted relative to the postsynaptic T4 in a direction opposite to the cell’s preferred direction.
 Red puncta indicate the synaptic contacts from the neighbouring T4s onto the T4s.
-Scale bar, 10 µm (D-F).
+Scale bar, 10 µm (C-E).

 The following figure supplements are available for Figure 3:

-Figure Supplement 1 Number of synaptic inputs from individual presynaptic cells to the four T4 subtypes of the Home column.
+Figure Supplement 1 Total counts of synaptic connections between the input neurons and T4 subtypes.

+Figure Supplement 2 Positions of Mi1, TmY15 and Tm3 arbors in M10 relative to medulla columns in stratum M10.

-Figure Supplement 2 Limitations of the reconstructed volume and analyses.
+Figure Supplement 3 Limitations of the reconstructed volume and analyses.

-Figure Supplement 3 Synaptic inputs to T4 cells in Column E.
+Figure Supplement 4 Synaptic inputs to T4 cells in Column E.